U.S. PIRG Education Fund

 Local communities would feel the greatest impact of these proposed changes.
 Grassroots Connection analyzed the local impact of these proposed rules and found the following:

-• 156 facilities in Michigan would no longer be required to report their releases to the TRI.
+o 3,849 facilities across the country would no longer be required to report their releases to the TRI.

-• Many communities in Michigan would be severely affected.
-For example, people living in 29 zip codes would lose one hundred percent of the pollution information reported in their area.
+o Many communities would be severely affected.
+For example, people living in 922 zip codes would lose one hundred percent of the pollution information reported in their area.